 The Kangaroo and Hug Positions can be used with an infant that does not yet have complete head control.
 The fabric of the Baby K’tan can be used to support the back of your baby’s head.
 After placing your baby in the carrier, spread the fabric at your shoulder to create a head support for your baby.
 Ensure that the fabric is supporting the back or side of your baby’s head and does not cover baby’s face, nose or mouth.

-As per the Baby Carrier Industry standards, the minimum weight limit on the Baby K’tan Baby Carrier is 8lbs.
-This minimum assists in stressing the use of extra care and safety when using a baby carrier with a newborn infant.
-While worn properly, the Baby K’tan can be very beneficial for newborns and kangaroo care with preemies - consult an expert or doctor if your infant was born with a low birth weight, such as a preemie or twins, or if your infant has respiratory illness or other respiratory problems.
+The weight limit on the Baby K’tan Baby Carrier is birth-35lbs, so you can begin using the Baby K'tan right away with a newborn.
+Be sure to use extra care and safety when using a baby carrier with a newborn infant; ensure that baby's face is always visible, with an open airway, and chin is not pressed into his/her chest.
+While worn properly, the Baby K’tan can be very beneficial for newborns and kangaroo care with preemies.
+Consult an expert or doctor if your infant was born with a low birth weight, such as a preemie or twins, or if your infant has respiratory illness or other respiratory problems.
 Extra vigilance is required with these babies.

 Baby carriers are meant to mimic the way you would hold your baby in your arms.
 Check your baby's position after placing him/her in the carrier by embracing baby in your arms; baby’s position should not shift significantly in your embrace.